Aluva

-Aluva (/ml/), formerly known as Alwaye, is a municipality and a northern suburb of the city of Kochi in Kerala.
-It is located about 15 km north of the city centre.
+Aluva (/ml/), formerly known as Alwaye, is a major town and municipality in the northern part of the Kochi metropolitan area in the Indian state of Kerala.
+Situated on the banks of the Periyar River, it serves as an important residential, commercial, and transportation hub in Ernakulam district and is the administrative headquarters of Aluva taluk.
+Located northeast of central Kochi, Aluva has long been recognized as a gateway between Kochi and central Kerala.

-Aluva is known for the Sivarathri festival, which is celebrated annually on the sandbanks of the Periyar River.
-The Advaita Ashram in Aluva, founded in 1913 by Sree Narayana Guru, an Indian social reformer, further enhances the region’s cultural heritage.
-Today, despite being part of both the city and the Kochi urban agglomeration, Aluva remains an autonomous municipality with its civic administration conducted by the Aluva Municipal Council, since Kochi Corporation has not expanded its limits for over 53 years.
+Aluva is noted for its cultural, religious, and historical significance.
+It is best known for the annual Aluva Sivarathri festival, one of Kerala’s largest religious gatherings, held on the sandbanks of the Periyar River.
+It is also closely associated with Sree Narayana Guru, who founded the Advaita Ashram in Aluva in 1913, establishing the town as an important centre of social reform and spiritual thought.
+Historically, Aluva developed as a prominent settlement along the Periyar River and grew into a centre for trade, education, and industry.

 Aluva also serves as the administrative centre of the Aluva taluk.
 In 1956, the taluks of villages—including Mukundapuram, Kanayannur, Kunathunad, and North Paravur—were combined to form the Aluva taluk.
+Despite being part of the Kochi urban agglomeration, Aluva continues to function as an autonomous municipality and remains one of the most significant urban centres in Kerala.
 The headquarters of the District Police Chief of the Ernakulam Rural Police District, the Superintending Engineer of PWD (Roads), and the District Educational Officer are also located there.
-Additionally, Aluva is the northern starting point of the Kochi Metro rail’s first phase, which began operations in June 2017, and it is integrated into the Kochi city bus network.
-The Metro station is situated at Bypass, Aluva.
+Additionally, Aluva is the northern starting point of the Kochi Metro rail’s first phase, which began operations in June 2017.

 Etymology

 The etymology of the town’s name has been the subject of speculation for centuries.
 One widely accepted version relates to the legend of the Hindu god Shiva drinking the Kalakootam poison to save the world.
 It is said that, with the poison (alam) held in his mouth (vaa), Shiva was transformed into a deity who later resided in a temple in Aluva.
 The Sivarathri festival is celebrated in his honour.
-The city is also known as the "gateway to the east".
 Some leaflets and websites still refer to the town by its colonial name, Alwaye.